FIELD CABIN

 Generous, light-filled full bathrooms include large showers, plant-based soaps, and all-cotton towels.
 A first aid kit is available in the bottom drawer of the vanity.

 Field Cabin kitchens come with everything but the ingredients.
-Full fridge w/freezer, two-burner cooktop, pour-over coffee set w/kettle; essentials including olive oil, balsamic vinegar, salt & pepper; cook-, table-, and flatware; complimentary coffee and tea.
+Each kitchen includes a full fridge w/freezer and two-burner cooktop; essentials including olive oil, balsamic vinegar, salt & pepper; cook-, table-, and flatware; complimentary coffee and tea w/pour-over set and kettle.
 Oh, and a floor-to-ceiling window so you can keep an eye on whatever’s happening on the deck and beyond.